illinoistech-itm/jhajek/itmo-444-544/week-07/lab.md

 ## Final Deliverable

+**Note** the database launches and destroys will begin to take upwards of 5-15 minutes, meaning that each deploy with waiters could get to be 5-20 mins.
+Plan accordingly.

-Submit the URL to the week-06 folder to Blackboard.
-Your week-06 repo will contain all three shell scripts but not the **arguments.txt** file.
+Submit the URL to the week-07 folder to Blackboard.
+Your week-06 repo will contain all three shell scripts but not the **arguments.txt** file (add arguments.txt to your `.gitignore`)